Leo Rover conquers the Moon once more – the final round of the Space Resources Challenge

 The second round

-The second, final round of the Space Resources Challenge was taking place from 5 to 9 September, 2022, in Luxembourg.
+The second, final round of the Space Resources Challenge took place from 5 to 9 September 2022 in Luxembourg.
 Although similar to the previous stage in terms of the tasks, the finals set the bar higher.

 Here's an official video of the Space Resources Challenge final round: